homosapienssapiens/active-learning-tweets/README.md

 # Active Learning performance in sentiment analysis with Spanish tweets
-Cloud based active learning project for sentiment analysis for tweets in Spanish.
+Pool based active learning project for sentiment analysis for tweets in Spanish.

 ## Goal